Kefsner/universe-engine/docs/JOURNAL.md

 **Description**: Immediate Mode GUI library for creating real-time, in-app interfaces.

 **Reason**: ImGui provides tools for building a real-time debugging and interface layer within the engine, allowing for live parameter adjustments and debugging views.
 The `docking` branch adds advanced features for multi-window docking, enhancing flexibility during development.

+# Commit prefix guide

+- **`feat:`** - Adds a new feature to your project.
+Use this when you introduce new functionality to your application.
+  - Example: `feat: add user authentication system`

+- **`fix:`** - Fixes a bug in your application.
+Use this when making changes that correct issues.
+  - Example: `fix: correct email validation logic`

+- **`docs:`** - Changes to documentation only.
+Use this for updates or corrections to the README, wiki, or other documentation files.
+  - Example: `docs: update README with new configuration options`

+- **`style:`** - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
+This is purely cosmetic.
+  - Example: `style: format src files for indentation consistency`

+- **`refactor:`** - Code changes that neither fixes a bug nor adds a feature.
+Typically these are changes to structure code in a more readable or logical manner.
+  - Example: `refactor: reorganize file structure for better modularity`

+- **`test:`** - Adding missing tests or correcting existing tests.
+This is often used when increasing coverage or ensuring that new features are well-tested.
+  - Example: `test: add tests for new user authentication feature`

+- **`chore:`** - Routine tasks or updates to the build process, package manager configs, etc, without any production code change.
+  - Example: `chore: update dependencies to latest versions`

+- **`perf:`** - Performance improvements.
+Use this when changes are made to optimize the application.
+  - Example: `perf: optimize database query for speed enhancements`

+- **`ci:`** - Changes to your CI configuration files and scripts.
+These are changes to tools like GitHub Actions, GitLab CI pipelines.
+  - Example: `ci: add lint stage to pipeline`

+- **`build:`** - Changes that affect the build system or external dependencies (e.g., scopes like gulp, broccoli, npm).
+  - Example: `build: switch to webpack for bundling`

+- **`revert:`** - Reverts a previous commit.
+This is used when a prior change is being completely undone.
+  - Example: `revert: revert commit abc123`